1jour1vin

 Wine rated (2019 guide) 95/100 (Jonathan Choukroun Chicheportiche)

-The nose is fresh and mineral, offering good structure and intensity.
-It reveals notes of white flowers, fresh lemon, and a hint of vine peach, combined with touches of fresh gravel/minerality (terroir) and a very subtle hint of yuzu.
-The palate is fresh, fruity and balanced, offering good definition, smoothness, lovely tension, straightforwardness, balance, delicious richness and a fine acidic structure.
-On the palate, this wine expresses notes of ripe lemon, ripe mandarin, and a hint of Granny Smith apple, combined with touches of quince, crushed vine peach, and a hint of lychee and flowers.
+The nose is fresh and mineral, with good structure and intensity.
+It features notes of white flowers, fresh lemon, and a hint of vine peach, combined with hints of fresh earthiness and minerality (terroir), as well as a very subtle touch of yuzu.
+The palate is fresh, fruity, and balanced, offering good definition, smoothness, lovely tension, integrity, balance, a delightful richness, and a delicate, tangy framework.
+On the palate, this wine expresses notes of ripe lemon, ripe mandarin, and a hint of Granny Smith apple, combined with hints of quince, crushed vine peach, and a touch of lychee and flower.
 Good length.
-A lovely wine with a nice finesse of grain and a lovely richness.
+A lovely wine with a lovely finesse of texture and a lovely richness.

 The Wine Cellar Insider - Jeff Leve